On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: A key lemma on twisted cohomological equations

-{\bf Remark 4.} In the framework of piecewise-affine homeomorphisms (of irrational rotation number), the previous construction does not apply.
+\begin{rem} Notice that Mather's homomorphism can be extended to piecewise-differentiable maps for which the logarithm of the derivative has finite total variation.
+However, in the framework of piecewise-affine homeomorphisms, his construction does not apply.
 More precisely, the measure $\mu_f$ induced by the logarithm of the derivative is totally singular, hence Mather's homomorphism is trivial.
-Nevertheless, the result still fails, and its failure can be completely detected by a single invariant.
-Namely, letting $Df_+$ (resp. $Df_{-}$) the right (resp. left) derivative and denoting $J_f (x) := Df_+ (x) / Df_{-} (x)$ the {\em jump} of $f$ at $x$, the crucial ingredient in this description is the complete jump along orbits:
+Nevertheless, the asymptotic distortion may still fail to vanish, and this failure can be completely detected by a single invariant for the case of maps with irrational rotation number.
+Namely, letting $Df_+$ (resp. $Df_{-}$) be the right (resp. left) derivative and denoting $J_f (x) := Df_+ (x) / Df_{-} (x)$ the {\em jump} of $f$ at $x$, the crucial ingredient in this description is the complete jump along orbits:

 Notice that this product is well defined, since it involves only finitely many factors that are different from $1$.

 On the one hand, according to Minakawa \cite{minakawa}, if $C_f (x)$ equals 1 at every point, then $f$ is conjugate to the corresponding rotation by either a piecewise-affine homeomorphism or by such a map together with a homeomorphism of the form $x \mapsto \frac{\sigma^x - 1}{\sigma - 1}$, which is piecewise real-analytic with a derivative of finite total variation.
 In each case, the sequence $\mathrm{var} (\log (Df^n); \clo)$ is bounded.
 On the other hand, if there exists $x$ for which $C_f (x) \neq 1$, then choosing cut points $x_i$ very close (from the left and from the right) to points of the form $f^{-k} (x)$ (for $k$ large enough so that $J_f (f^{-k-\ell}(x)) = 1$ for all $\ell \geq 0$), one easily checks that, along such a partition of the circle, the variation of the logarithm of the derivative of $f^n$ is larger than \, $n |\log (C_f (x))|$ \, minus a constant.
 Therefore,